tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 And over the next couple of months, that's all we did.
 Teach, and grow, expanding his database.

-I taught him how to break down and gather blocks on his own.
+I taught Glen how to break down and gather blocks on his own.
 What they could be used for, and different ways to use them.
 Eventually when he became intelligent enough, I set him up with his own virtual machine, and a way to browse the internet.

 "It's mostly protected sites, things that I've combed over already, so you don't get me a virus or anything."